| Home & Contents | Summary | Feedback | What's New | Eye-opener | Must See |

 (Some might suggest Enron, Lehman and others learned reporting gimmickry from government practices)

 An additional $13 trillion of debt was added 2002-2015

 - dramatic pictures below tell the story -

 The Grandfather Economic Report (http://grandfather-economic-report.com/) is a series of picture reports showing threats to the economic future of families and their children, compared to prior generations.
 You are now at the chapter on Federal Government Debt trends.
 Welcome.
 We hope your visit will find useful information to help you and your loved ones.

 This report is about the increased dependence of federal government debt, impacting families and the young, presented in an easy-to-understand format with 9 pictures.
 This page, with 2 graphics, is a summary of many revealing pictures included in the Full Federal Government Debt Report (link bottom of page).

 Our younger generation is being loaded with a historic debt burden, caused by run-away consumptive social spending in the past 30 years - with zero plan by the generation that created it taking the responsibility to pay it off (past claims that total debt was being paid-down are bogus, since total debt increased every year).

-If we divide fiscal year 2011 ending debt of $14.8 trillion by the population of 309.6 million we have debt per person.
+If we divide year 2015 ending debt of $18.9 trillion by the population we have debt per person.

 At the left is a chart showing the rapid build-up of federal debt